 Consider this.
 You are standing in front of a pile of dirty dishes.
 It didn’t bother you until the smell became overwhelming.
 So look at this once again and wash ONLE ONE dish.
 Nothing else.
 One dish.

 It sounds so ridiculously easy that it’s crazy to say no to that.

-The thing is, doing a bit of something you want to turn into a positive habit is way more important than doing a lot of it of it to begin with.
+The thing is, doing a bit of something you want to turn into a positive habit is way more important than doing a lot of it of it, to begin with.

-If I want to exercise and see the results immediately I would probably go for a week to the gym and work my tail off without actually forming a habit because hard work puts us off the next time we try to do it.
-But if I do a 5-10 minute simple exercise routine daily for 2-3 weeks the results will follow gradually so as the foundation of habit that will hold it’s grounds.
+If I want to exercise and see the results immediately, I would probably go for a week to the gym and work my tail off without actually forming a habit because hard work puts us off the next time we try to do it.
+But if I do a 5-10 minute simple exercise routine daily for 2-3 weeks the results will follow gradually so as the foundation of habit that will hold it’s grounded.

 I was awful with drinking water.
 So I’ve started with ONE glass a day, then TWO glasses.
 I wasn’t that good with eating vegetables, so I’ve started with ONE.
 I wasn’t that good with meditation, so I’ve started with a 5 minute meditation.
 Start small and then see how far you get one step at a time.